microsoft/Git-Credential-Manager-for-Windows/README.md

 Team Foundation Server, when deployed on a corporate Active Directory, uses the [Microsoft Kerberos](https://msdn.microsoft.com/en-us/library/windows/desktop/aa378747(v=vs.85).aspx) protocol for authentication.
 Git doesn't "speak" the Kerberos protocol.

 Git can be convinced to "forward" domain credentials by supplying a blank credentials (username and password).
 Since, by default, the GCM doesn't allow for a blank credentials, you will need to configure it to allow for them.
-To do so, update your Git configuration by running `git config --global credential.<url_to_TFS_here>.integrated true`.
+To do so, update your Git configuration by running `git config --global credential.tfs.fabrikam.com.integrated true`.

 Once the updated, the new configuration tells the GCM to only forward domain credentials.
-If you set `credential.integrated = true`, every domain will be assumed to support domain credentials.
+If you set `credential.integrated true`, every domain will be assumed to support domain credentials.
 Most likely, this is **not** what you want.
 Therefore, it strongly suggested that you restric the configuration setting to the URL of your TFS Git host.

 ## Build agents ##